-Children with HIV/TB co-infection should be treated with 4 drugs, i.e. rifampicin, INH, pyrazinamide and ethambutol for 4 months (intensive phase) followed by rifampicin and INH only for the remaining four months (maintenance phase).
+Children with HIV and TB co-infection should be treated with 4 drugs, i.e. rifampicin, INH, pyrazinamide and ethambutol for 2 months (intensive phase) followed by rifampicin and INH only for the remaining four months (maintenance phase).
 Therefore the full course is for six months.
 However if there has been insufficient improvement on X-ray after six months the two drug maintenance should be continued for a further three months to give a nine month course.
 The anti-TB drugs are given daily.
 Compliance is better with daily treatment than only five days a week.

 The number of live TB bacilli drops by more than 95% within 48 hours of starting TB treatment.
 Once antiretroviral treatment is begun the child’s immune system will begin to recover and may start to respond to the remaining dead TB bacilli.
 This results in the immune reconstitution inflammatory syndrome (IRIS) with worsening of the signs of TB.
 Children with marked immune suppression are at greatest risk of this complication.

 The antiretroviral treatment must be continued and anti-TB treatment started.
-However, the child should be carefully monitored for signs of drug interactions and side effects.
+However, the antiretroviral regimen may require modification e.g. if the child is on a lopinavir/ritonavir-containing regimen then it should be boosted with additional ritonavir.
+The child should be carefully monitored for signs of drug interactions and side effects.
 It is important to exclude TB before starting antiretroviral treatment.